-- 1 In a Web browser, go to the Apache Tika download site (http://tika.apache.org/download.html), click tika-app-1.1.jar file name link, then select a mirror site to use for the download. - Apache Tika 1.1 is the version used by Dynamic File Services 2.1.
-If a newer Tika version is shown on the Tika Downloads page, follow the link to the Tika archives (http://archive.apache.org/dist/tika/), then download the Tika 1.1 version of the application file. - 2 Ensure that a version of Java is installed on the Windows server.
+- 1 Dynamic File Services 2.2 supports Apache Tika 1.1.

+Go to the Tika archives (http://archive.apache.org/dist/tika/) and download the Tika 1.1 version of the application file. - 2 Ensure that a version of Java is installed on the Windows server.